 And although there are more bullish predictions for Bitcoin such as Cofounder at Satoshi School Joerg Molt's price prediction of $20,000 at the close of 2018, many panelists at Finder.com said the price will be between $10,000 and $12,367.
 Other lower prediction at between 5,200 to $8,000 by BitBull Capital COO Sarah Bergstrand, Spaceship Dealers founder Nir Rozin, and finder.com.au CEO and co-founder Fred Schebesta who were part of the panelists.

-Many people have been attributing the fall of price for Ethereum to the decline in ICOs that has led to decline of its demand.
-A recent study also showed that most of firms that held ICOs some times back sold to make profits of ETH before the decline of the cryptocurrency.
-The selling led to further decline in prices.
+Many people have been attributing the fall of the price of Ethereum to the decline in ICOs that has led to the decline of its demand.
+A recent study also showed that most of the firms that held ICOs some times back sold to make profits of ETH before the decline of the cryptocurrency.
+The selling led to a further decline in prices.

 Ripple, which has also been on a constant decline from the highest-so-far of $3.50 last December, has registered some appreciation during the year including becoming the second biggest coin in market cap in September.
-This was partly because of the then upcoming release of the xRapid mainnet launched this month. xRapid is now been applied in production level.
-However, it remains to be seen whether the product will result to further increase in demand of XRP.
+This was partly because of the then-upcoming release of the xRapid mainnet launched this month. xRapid is now been applied in production level.
+However, it remains to be seen whether the product will result in a further increase in demand for XRP.

 The publishing of the predictions come even as Juniper Research warned of a possible total market implosion of the entire cryptocurrency market.
 The study noted that the entire cryptocurrency market witnessed a decline of transactions from $1.4 trillion in Q1 of 2017 to less than $1.7 trillion for the entire year.
 The transaction volume for Bitcoin cryptocurrency fell from 360,000 in late 2017 to just 230,000 daily transactions as of September 2018.
 The value of these Bitcoin transactions also dropped from $3.7 billion to less than $670 million.

-Notably, cryptocurrency prices did not rally even during the tense geopolitical events such as the U.S. – China trade war and Brexit-related issues.🔥438 Views
+Notably, cryptocurrency prices did not really even during the tense geopolitical events such as the U.S. – China trade war and Brexit-related issues.